 Alibaba Cloud making global moves with new data centre

-Ten months after launching its first data centre in Indonesia, Chinese tech behemoth Alibaba Group’s cloud computing arm has launched a second data centre.
+Ten months after launching its first data center in Indonesia, Chinese tech behemoth Alibaba Group’s cloud computing arm has launched a second data center.

 This strategic move will not only help the company to establish an early presence in Indonesia and diversify its business but also bolsters its international presence at a time when economic growth slackens and trade risks loom over China, says GlobalData, a leading data and analytics company.

 Alibaba posted 41% growth in year-on-year overall revenue to $17 billion for the quarter ending 31 December 2018.

 Revenue from cloud computing business grew strongly by 84% to $962m during the reporting period.

 The company’s success up until this point has been mainly in China.
 However, the company is now looking for growth internationally.

 “Outside of China, the company has gained some advantages by getting into markets such as Malaysia and Indonesia early,” GlobalData technology analyst Siow Meng Soh.

 “Indonesia is experiencing economic growth but its cloud market is relatively small.
 This is a strategic move since start-ups and SMEs, in general, are more ready to adopt a cloud-native approach and can become heavy cloud users as they scale up.”